Levilutz/webgames/README.md

 To have fun building stuff from the ground up and to keep myself practiced in various industry-relevant technologies.

+## Running

+One of the targets of this project is to be as independent as possible.
+Currently the project's only hard requirement is a modern production-ready kubernetes cluster.
+There are a few softer requirements, listed below in descending order of difficulty to change:
+* CloudFlare for DNS
+    * Required by email-api's DNS manhandling - would take significant work to abstract out to other providers.
+    * Currently expected in the external-dns configuration defined in scripts/cluster_init, very little work to adapt.
+* Vultr for hosting the kubernetes cluster
+    * PVCs all over set `vultr-block-storage` as their `storageClass`, but this is very simple to adapt for other providers.

 ## Repository Overview

 While this repository is a monolith, each directory here is a reasonably independent service / microservice / package.
 For details, see each directory's `README.md`.